1970s in Hong Kong: Defend Diaoyutai Islands campaigns

 In 1970, the American government returned to Japan the sovereignty of Ryukyu Islands and Diaoyutai Islands (known as the Senkaku Islands within Japan and the international community).
 The act stirred up Chinese nationalist campaigns which defended the People's Republic of China's rights to the Islands in Hong Kong.
 The "Hong Kong Federation of Students" (香港專上學生聯會) requested to protest at Victoria Park in Causeway Bay on 7 July 1971, but because of the riots four years prior, the police tried to reject the proposal.
 Nevertheless, the protest ended up happening and violence erupted, leading to the arrests of some of the students protesting.
 Pro-CCP media criticised the police intervention for its violation of the general will.
 The police officers involved were then returned to the UK.
 However, protests concerning Chinese sovereignty over the Diaoyutai Islands continued to be held the following months.

 Economy

 Manufacturing

 Many factors contributed to the decline of manufacturing in Hong Kong.
 The late 1970s saw increases in land prices.
-Along with the opening up of global trade with China via the 1978 economic reforms, factories were gradually relocated to the mainland, where labour costs were lower.
+Along with the opening up of global trade with China via the 1978 reform and opening up, factories were gradually relocated to the mainland, where labour costs were lower.

 At the same time, Singapore and Taiwan underwent similar developments to those of Hong Kong.
 The competitiveness of manufacturing similar products led to protectionism to shelter local companies.
 As a result, there was less demand for Hong Kong goods.